DOI-ONRR/blog-nrrd/src/pages/kaitlyn/index.md

 date: "2022-09-01"
 ---

 Kaitlyn Tran was one of our UX interns for the 2022-2023 school year.
-She just finished up her sophomore year at UC Santa Cruz and is working on a degree in Cognitive Science.
+She just finished up her second year at UC Santa Cruz and is working on a degree in Cognitive Science.
 Our former UX designer, Shannon McHarg, was her mentor for the year.
 We decided to do a conversation style blog post because I wanted to learn more about her and her experience.
 I had a few leading questions and then we chatted.
 We worked together afterwards to summarize her responses.
 We hope you enjoy reading this!

 ## What was your favorite thing about working with our team?